This post may contain affiliate links.

 Update 2.
 Everyone in the family has at some time in the last 3 years, had repeat encounters with school sores.
 The kids had the very typical nose presentation again and my husband and I have had isolated skin lesions.
 You can get school sores more than once.
 However, now we know exactly what it looks and feels like, we can treat it immediately with antibiotic creams and stop the rapid spreading.
 We spend a lot of time in the tropics and it seems it is very easy to pick up school sores there, particularly from other children.

-We pulled my son out of school to homeschool, and nobody had nits or worms ever again.
+Finally, we pulled my son out of school to homeschool, and nobody had nits or worms ever again.
 We had one minor outbreak of school sores in Thailand, but prompt treatment got rid of it almost immediately.